Emmanuel-Dominic/IReporter_API/README.md

 ## Deployment

 -   The API is hosted on Heroku.
-Use the [[link](https://query-api.herokuapp.com/api/v1/)] below to navigate to it.
+Use the [[link](https://ireporter-api-database.herokuapp.com/api/v1/)] to navigate to it.

 ## Testing the Api